What causes PI?

 If a person is experiencing recurrent and/or chronic infections, lab testing may be necessary to detect the presence of PI.
 The patient’s medical history and physical exam will help determine the appropriate choice of lab tests.
 Blood samples and DNA analysis can be used to confirm a particular diagnosis.2

-The immune system is an incredible collection of cells, proteins, tissues, and organs that defends against a wide variety of germs every day.2
+The immune system is an incredible collection of cells, proteins, tissues, and organs that defends against a wide variety of germs every day.
+One important component of the immune system is antibodies.2

 Usually, the immune system does a great job protecting the body from threats.
 But in people who have PI, the immune system doesn't work properly.
 In some cases, the immune system may not work at all.
 With a lower amount of antibodies, or antibodies that are not working properly, germs are more likley to get through the body's defenses.